dipaloke/next_auth_all_in_one/README.md

 - Next-auth@beta: V5 of nextAuth.
 - UUID & @types/uuid: For the creation of RFC4122 UUIDs.
 Here used for generating verification tokens.
 - Resend: For sending verification email.
+- react-spinners: A collection of loading spinners with React.js based on Halogen.